Stabilization of a chain of 3 hyperbolic PDEs with 2 inputs in arbitrary position: Problem Formulation

 Let $L^2(a, b)$ for $a<b$ be the space of real valued square integrable functions over $(a, b)$, and let $H^1(0, 1)=\{f\in L^2(0, 1): f'\in L^2(0, 1)\}$.
 In this paper, we consider a chain of three subsystems interconnected through their boundaries.
 All configurations involving two inputs acting on the boundary of the chain are examined.
 However, we deliberately omit the configurations in which one input is applied at an endpoint of the chain, since this problem has already been addressed in~\citep{auriol2024output}.
 Although the system is defined with several inputs $\Ubar_j$ the subsequent stability analysis is carried out under the assumption that exactly two inputs are active, with all others set to zero.
 Every subsystem $i$ is represented by a set of PDEs.
 For all $i\in \{1,2,3\},$ the states $u_i, v_i$ satisfy

-where $\delta_{i,j}$ is the Kronecker symbol, and with $q_{10} = \rho_{34} = 0$, $t\geq 0$ and $x\in [0, 1]$.
+where $\delta_{i,j}$ is the Kronecker delta, and with $q_{10} = \rho_{34} = 0$, $t\geq 0$ and $x\in [0, 1]$.
 The velocities $\lambda_i$ and $\mu_i$ are positive real constants.
 The in-domain coupling terms $\sigma^{+}_i$ and $\sigma^{-}_i$ are continuous functions defined on $[0, 1]$ with real values.
 The boundary coupling coefficients $q_{ij}$, $\rho_{ij}$ are real constants.
 Finally, we define $\tau_i$ as the total transport time associated with the subsystem $i$: System~\eqref{system_edp_origin} is represented in Figure~\ref{draw:system_edp}.
-We assume that the initial conditions \( (u_0, v_0) \) belong to \( H^1([0,1], \mathbb{R}^3) \times H^1([0,1], \mathbb{R}^3) \) and satisfy the zero-order compatibility conditions specified~\citep{BastinCoron2016}.
-Consequently, by applying a folding transformation~\citep{de2020backstepping} the results from~\citep[Appendix A]{BastinCoron2016}, the original open loop system~\eqref{system_edp_origin} admits a unique solution in Since the control to be designed will be admissible and continuous in time, the same reference guaranties the well-posedness of the resulting closed-loop system.
+We assume that the initial conditions \( (u_0, v_0) \) belong to \( H^1([0,1], \mathbb{R}^3) \times H^1([0,1], \mathbb{R}^3) \) and satisfy the zero-order compatibility conditions specified in~\citep{BastinCoron2016}.
+Consequently, by applying a folding transformation~\citep{de2020backstepping} and the results from~\citep[Appendix A]{BastinCoron2016}, the original open loop system~\eqref{system_edp_origin} admits a unique solution in Since the control to be designed will be admissible and continuous in time, the same reference guarantees the well-posedness of the resulting closed-loop system.

 In this paper, given a configuration of two active inputs, we want to exponentially stabilize~\eqref{system_edp_origin} in the sense of the $L^2$-norm.
-More precisely, we want to find feedback laws such that, in closed loop, for all $(u_0, v_0)\in H^1([0,1] , \mathbb{R}^3) \times H^1([0,1], \mathbb{R}^3)$ satisfying the zero-order compatibility conditions, the unique solution to \eqref{system_edp_origin} is such that, for all $t\geq 0$,
+More precisely, we want to find feedback laws such that, in closed loop, there exists $\omega>0$ such that for all $(u_0, v_0)\in H^1([0,1] , \mathbb{R}^3) \times H^1([0,1], \mathbb{R}^3)$ satisfying the zero-order compatibility conditions, the unique solution to \eqref{system_edp_origin} is such that, for all $t\geq 0$,